AbdullahMakhdoom/Tesseract-FastApi-microservice/README.md

-# OCR Microservice using Tesseract, FastAPI and
+# OCR Microservice using Tesseract, FastAPI and python